 - Start teaching your child, when old enough, to brush his or her teeth twice a day for at least 2 minutes, make sure that all tooth surfaces are clean.
 Check for signs of early cavities once a month.

 - When your child’s teeth begin to appear, around the age of one.
-Bring him or her to our office for their first dental visit.
+Bring him or her to a family dentist for their first dental visit.
 Regular visits are required for routine cleanings and checkups.
-Consult our office to determine how often your child requires a check-up.
-We usually recommend it every 6-12 months.
+Consult your dentist to determine how often your child requires a check-up, but it’s usually every 6-12 months.

 If you are pregnant or have a new baby please contact our office (312) 943-6444 with any questions you have.